Dr. Carolina McBride, C. Psych – Director

 Armita Hosseini, M.Ed., M.A., RP

-Ms. Armita Hosseini is a registered psychotherapist with the College of Registered Psychotherapists of Ontario and a trained clinician with a Master’s of Education in Counseling Psychology from University of Western Ontario (2013) and a Master’s of Arts in Clinical-Developmental Psychology from York University (2015).
+Ms. Armita Hosseini is a registered psychotherapist with the College of Registered Psychotherapists of Ontario and a trained clinician with a Master’s of Education in Counselling Psychology from University of Western Ontario (2013) and a Master’s of Arts in Clinical-Developmental Psychology from York University (2015).
 Throughout her clinical training, she has worked for publicly funded mental health agencies including Centre for Addiction and Mental Health, East Metro Youth Services, Aisling Child and Family Discoveries Centre and has been involved in private practice working with various mental health difficulties and populations.
 Currently, she conducts psycho-educational and psychological assessments to children, adolescents with learning, attentional or mood difficulties.
 She also assesses individuals who have been involved in motor vehicle or industrial accidents.
 She is specialized in short-term, and solution focused therapy.

 Armita is warm, compassionate and highly collaborative in her approach to treatment.
 Therapy begins with a thorough psychological assessment to understand your life and the context of your concerns as well as develop the most effective and tailored treatment plan.
 Armita maintains a focus on the core concerns that impede your goals.
 She is sensitive and gentle in her approach and focuses on building a strong therapeutic relationship.
 Currently, she is navigating her registration as a psychological associate in the province of Ontario under the supervision of registered psychologists. email@example.com